DavideNardone/HYPO_RFS/README.md

  # Example

- In this example we tuned the *γ* parameter for the RFS approach.
+ In this example we tuned the *k* parameter for the Relief approach.

 ![alt text](img/Relief.png "")